shabnm/Recommendation_system_practice/README.md

 # Recommendation_system_practice
-Working on building a recommendation system for personal application
+Building a recommendation system for personal application